moT01/.timestamp-microservice/TUTORIAL.md

 ## 1. Instructions

-Run your project by entering `npm start` in the terminal from the `timestamp-microserice` folder.
-After it's started, click the `preview` button at the top and open port `8080` to view the front end of the project.
-Finish building the server to fulfill the user stories below.
+Install your project dependencies by entering `npm ci` from the `timestamp-microservice` folder in the terminal.
+After that, start your server by running `npm start`.
+Follow the instructions in the terminal to view your project web page.
+Don't forget that you need to restart your server in order for your code changes to take place.
+Pass all the user stories below to complete the project.

 ### 1.1